Skip to content

 Once all the controllers are up and running, you can apply the cluster manifests containing the specifications of the cluster you want to provision.

-k0smotron is currently only able to work with externally managed cluster infrastructure.
+k0smotron in standalone mode is only able to work with externally managed cluster infrastructure.

 Here is an example: